 - Potential to enhance the MIT Sloan community

 The fellowships listed below, many of which have been established through generous gifts to MIT Sloan from alumni and friends of the school, are available to admitted students.
-Students will be considered for these fellowship awards automatically, dependent upon their eligibility, and do not need to submit an additional application.
+Students will be considered for these fellowship awards automatically, depending on their eligibility, and do not need to submit an additional application.
 Students are typically informed if they have received a fellowship upon notification of admittance to the school.
 This applies to U.S. citizens, permanent residents, and international students.

 - 42 Analytics Fellowship

 - Baldwin Politi Fellowship

 - Caireta Family Fellowship

 - Tim (1975) and Nancy (1976) Chan Fellowship